-- 2. Please describe what happened and how it is affecting you and your work.
-Please use additional sheets of paper if necessary and attach any relevant documents or evidence. - 3.
-Date(s) sexual harassment occurred:
+2. Please describe what happened and how it is affecting you and your work.
+Please use additional sheets of paper if necessary and attach any relevant documents or evidence.

-Is the sexual harassment continuing? [[Yes/No]]

-- 4. Please list the name and contact information of any witnesses or individuals that may have information related to your complaint: - The last question is optional, but may help the investigation. - 5.
-Have you previously complained or provided information (verbal or written) about related incidents?
-If yes, when and to whom did you complain or provide information?

-If you have retained legal counsel and would like us to work with them, please provide their contact information.

-I request that the ECIDA investigate this complaint of sexual harassment in a timely and confidential manner as outlined below and advise me of the results of the investigation.
+3. Date(s) sexual harassment occurred: Is the sexual harassment continuing? [[Yes/No]] 4.
+Please list the name and contact information of any witnesses or individuals that may have information related to your complaint: 7 The last question is optional, but may help the investigation.
+5. Have you previously complained or provided information (verbal or written) about related incidents?
+If yes, when and to whom did you complain or provide information? • have retained legal counsel and would like us to work with them, please provide their t information. - est that the ECIDA investigate this complaint of sexual harassment in a timely and ential manner as outlined below and advise me of the results of the investigation.
+Signat ure: Date: I have received the Agency's Sexual Harassment Policy and Complaint Form Emplo yee Name (Printed) Emplo yee Name (Signature) Date:

-Signature: